ACM Awards 2021: Best and worst moments, complete list of winners

 On one hand, it makes sense that Chesney’s new ballad, “Knowing You,” could serve as the show’s In Memoriam.
 But it was odd to mash the two together — out of nowhere, during his performance, names and photos of country music’s recently deceased started scrolling across the screen.
 The list was so long and tragic this year (Charley Pride, Mac Davis, Jerry Jeff Walker, Billy Joe Shaver, KT Oslin, Hal Ketchum and many more) that it could have served as its own segment.
 The abrupt transition was even more jarring than seeing Chesney, whose wardrobe staple is a cutoff shirt and jeans, wearing a sensible polo and dress pants.

-The lack of women in the entertainer of the year category
+The lack of women in the entertainer-of-the-year category

 In an era when there was no touring, “entertainer of the year” can mean anything.
 Plenty of country music’s female stars put out new songs and had success this past year, yet again, they still didn’t have enough support from voters for the show’s biggest category.